unjica/unjica/documentation/architecture.md

    - Configured via `vercel.json`
    - Runs daily between 3 PM and 6 PM (15:00-18:00)
    - Calls the scheduler API endpoint automatically
+   - Provides automatic retry on failure

 2. **Node.js Script (Development)**
    - Located in `scripts/generate-digest-cron.js`
    - Can be run manually or via local cron
    - Makes HTTP requests to the scheduler API
+   - Includes error handling and logging

 3. **External Cron Services (Alternative)**
    - Services like cron-job.org, Upstash, or GitHub Actions
    - Make HTTP requests to the scheduler API endpoint
    - Can be set to any desired schedule
+   - Provide monitoring and alerting

 ### Scheduler Security